Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 UNLV Stats and Trends

+- UNLV has played five games, with three wins against the spread.

-- The Rebels have been underdogs by 7 points or more four times this year and are 3-1 ATS in those games.
+- So far this season, the Rebels have been installed as underdogs by a 6-point margin or more four times and are 3-1 ATS in those contests.

-- UNLV's games this season have hit the over on one of four set point totals (25%).
+- UNLV's games this season have gone over the total in one out of four opportunities (25%).

 - The Rebels have turned the ball over seven times this season, one more turnover than the Aggies have forced (6).